Skip to main content

 • First, when attendees land on the registration site login screen, they’re prompted to enter their email address, and are emailed a limited-time passcode which they use to verify their login identity.

-• Then, they’re ‘looked up’ in your connected CRM database (e.g. Salesforce, Hubspot, Microsoft Dynamics 365 and Microsoft Entra ID, Membes, etc).
+• Then, they’re ‘looked up’ in your connected external database (often a CRM, e.g. Salesforce, Hubspot, Microsoft Dynamics 365 and Microsoft Entra ID, Membes, etc).

 • When a match is found, they’re logged in to the registration site, and any Contact details you’ve mapped to your CRM database (including Contact custom fields) will be already pre-filled in the registration site.